Egon Schiele and his paintings

 The Secession's showings of foreign art introduced to Vienna a rather skewed view of modernism, one that placed more emphasis on international Symbolism than on the French Impressionism which had such a decisive influence almost

 everywhere else in Europe.
-Edvard Munch and Vincent van Gogh, rather than Edouard Manet and Claude Monet, became
+Edvard Munch and Vincent van Gogh, rather than Manet and

 All his life, Schiele yearned to create the sort of grand allegorical murals that Klimt had once painted, but there was no public outlet for such works and private clients rarely bought them.
 Unlike Klimt's society portraits, those painted by Schiele and his Expressionist colleagues were unflattering, and few patrons were eager for sittings.
 Thus a huge void developed between Schiele's artistic desire and his realistic prospects - a gap that was to haunt his entire brief career.